CapsuleFiveGames/Jimbo-Legendary/README.md

-"This mod adds a new legendary joker to Balatro, it's Jimbo."
+This mod adds a new legendary joker to Balatro, it's Jimbo.
-"Jimbo:"
-"Joker value multiplies by X2 for each rare joker" "(Currently [X1] Mult)"
-"This legendary has an X Mult property, so it multiplies the mult, the X Mult value of the joker is multiplied by 2 for each rare joker you have in your joker slot."